Alisha98A/Love-Children-Foundation/README.md

 SOLVING:
 Video section, had trouble with positioning of elements.
 Tried different methods but finally solved it by having 2 divs, 1 for header and text and one for video and button.
 Also removed my position absolute from iframe because it blocked so my button could'nt move.
 By removing it, I could position my button where I wanted again.
 I got help from tutoring team on this one.
+Add tabindex="0" attribute to each anchor (<a>), links becomes focusable programmatically by keyboard navigation.
+When a user tabs through the page elements, these links will receive focus, making them accessible without relying on JavaScript event handlers like onmouseover() or onmouseout().
+Lighthouse warned me of that.

 credits:
 I was stuck on video section.
 Elements didn't move.
 With help from John on tutoring team, I got help to move iframe inside of video container div.
 So that I could target all three elements (video, text and button) into position:flex;.
 Before, iframe container was outside of video container div.